uttam24uttam/Expense-Tracker/ReadMe.md

 ### Personal expense tracking
 - Record all your transactions, whether it's income or expenses.
 - Categorize your transactions into predefined categories or manually create custom categories.
 Add descriptions, dates, and amounts for each transaction.
 You can also edit or delete entries when needed.
 - Filter your transactions by date, category.
-Visualize your spending and income trends for better understanding.
+Visualize your spending and income trends for better understanding using charts.
 - Download expenses as a PDF for sharing and record-keeping.

 ### Splitting expenses with Friends